ldsj-05/Lab4/pately_ldsj_lab4/pately_ldsj_lab4/README.md

    - Normal Mode: Green (3 cycles) → Yellow (1 cycle) → Red (2 cycles), with pedestrian override
    - Flashing Red Mode: Continuous red light flashing (1 cycle on/off)
    - Flashing Yellow Mode: Continuous yellow light flashing (1 cycle on/off)
+   - Lightbulb Check: When in any mode, you  press both buttons and all lights will flash, reseting it, and returning it to normal mode.

 2. **Button-Based Controls:**
    - BTN0 (GPIO 26): Cycles through operational modes with interrupt-driven debouncing